Magnisudis atlantica

-The duckbill barracudina (Magnisudis atlantica) is a fish belonging to the genus Magnisudis of the family Paralepidiea.
+Magnisudis atlantica, the duckbill barracudina, is a fish belonging to the genus Magnisudis of the family Paralepididae.
 It is a carnivorous fish that is endemic to the Atlantic Ocean (with the exception of the Southern Ocean and Arctic Ocean) and to much of the southern and northern Pacific Ocean.

 Taxonomy

 The species was first described by the Danish zoologist Henrik Nikolai Krøyer in 1868.
 Its genus name Magnisudis is derived from the Latin words magnus ("large") and sudis ("stake"), while the species name atlantica refers to the fish being predominantly found in the Atlantic Ocean.
 The fish's common name is a reference to the shape of its jaw being similar to that of a duck's bill.

 Description and appearance

-M. atlantica can grow as large as 56 centimeters in length however they generally average around 43 centimeters.
+Magnisudis atlantica can grow as large as 56 centimeters in length however they generally average around 43 centimeters.

 Fishes of this species vary mildly in color from a dark gray or light black to a pale sandy beige.
 They have a line of similarly colored and well defined scales running down their lateral line.
 The gill slits, mouth and jaws are a silvery metallic color.